Skip to content

 To establish better conditions for integration and to reduce social exclusion, the Government is taking measures to reduce asylum-related immigration to sustainable levels for the foreseeable future.
 Those who have received an expulsion order must leave Sweden, either voluntarily or through forced return.
 The ‘shadow society’ and work-related crime must be combated.
 Efforts to prevent cheating and abuse of welfare systems are being enhanced.
 Government agencies’ conditions to intervene against individuals who commit offences or otherwise pose a threat to our open society will be improved, and it will be possible to expel more of those individuals.

 There are two outcomes for those seeking asylum in Sweden.
-They will either be granted a residence permit or their application will be rejected.
+They will either be granted a residence permit, or their application will be rejected.
 Individuals who are allowed to stay must become part of Swedish society.
 Those who are notified of expulsion decisions must leave the country.
-The Government has taken the initiative to introduce a number of changes.
-This includes a reformed reception system where asylum seekers will no longer arrange their own accommodations and reception centres will be established.
+The Government has taken the initiative to introduce a number of changes, including legislative amendments that came into force on 1 March 2025 for a reformed reception system abolishing the existing system of asylum seekers having their own accommodation.
+Instead, reception centres will be established.
 Moreover, the Government has provided the government agencies with additional tools to increase the number of returns through measures such as enabling more internal controls of aliens and by establishing return centres.
 These measures are part of the efforts to identify individuals who do not have the right to reside in Sweden and ensure that they return to their home countries.

 Citizenship should be earned – not handed out

 The era of casual requirements for Swedish citizenship is over.
 Being granted Swedish citizenship is something people should feel proud of.
 Only those who have made an effort to become part of Swedish society and who have lived wholesome lives during their time in Sweden should be granted citizenship.
-The Government is therefore tightening requirements to make becoming a Swedish citizen more meaningful.
+Therefore, the Government wants stricter requirements so that it means more to become a Swedish citizen.

 On 1 October 2024, legislative amendments came into force that make the requirements concerning acquisition of Swedish citizenship by notification stricter.
 The Government has also instructed the Swedish Migration Agency to take further and more robust steps to prevent people who pose a security risk from being granted citizenship as far as possible.
-A longer period of residence in Sweden will be required and there will be stricter requirements concerning an honest lifestyle and self-support in order to obtain citizenship.
+In addition, the Government wants to introduce demands on longer periods of residence in Sweden, stricter demands on leading an honest lifestyle and a self-support requirement to acquire citizenship.
 Further, the Government is preparing proposals from a separate inquiry that will lead to requirements with respect to Swedish language skills and knowledge of Swedish society.
-Finally, the Government has received a report proposing that the Instrument of Government be amended to enable the withdrawal of citizenship in certain cases from a person with dual citizenship, e.g. from someone who has bribed their way to citizenship or who has been convicted of an offence that seriously threatens national security.
-All of these steps are intended to strengthen the status of citizenship.
+Finally, the Government is examining an amendment to the Instrument of Government to make it possible to revoke citizenship of a person with dual citizenship in certain cases.
+Examples may include when a person has offered a bribe to secure citizenship or has been convicted of offences that seriously threaten national security.
+This is all with a view of strengthening the significance of Swedish citizenship.

-Swedish businesses become stronger and Sweden becomes more competitive with the ability to recruit highly qualified labour from other countries.
-The Government’s aim is for more foreign experts, researchers and talents to choose Sweden.
-For this reason, it has tasked the Swedish Migration Agency with promoting immigration of highly qualified labour through measures such as reduced processing times.
+Sweden’s competitiveness and standing as a research nation are enhanced by more foreign experts, researchers and talents choosing Sweden.
+Therefore, the Government has tasked the Swedish Migration Agency with promoting highly qualified labour immigration through measures such as shortening processing times.
 The Government has also tasked 11 government agencies with identifying problems and proposing improvements as regards Sweden’s possibilities to attract, establish and retain highly qualified international expertise and other foreign labour that is vital to Sweden’s competitiveness.

 Implementation of the EU Pact on Migration and Asylum